LETHE is a 2.5D platformer in which Alan Zane, a loving husband and father, remembers for the last time his most treasured memories.

 Alan is already at an advanced stage of Alzheimer's disease and will have to fight against the monster within his brain which tries to erase his memories.

 Dive into those shattered moments in this original platformer.
 Solve mind trick puzzles.
 Understand better the struggle of this disease.
 Realize the most important; the result of one's life.

-The exploration of a very intriguing disease from a different perspective: inside the mind of the victim.
+The exploration of a very mysterious disease from a different perspective: inside the mind of the victim.
 Explore and understand how Alzheimer's disease can feel to those affected in a touching and personal story

 The game mechanics are not ability related.
 Solve the puzzles with your brain and not with your hands!